jp-chl/66DaysOfGo/challenge/week02/day09/README.md

 If you open [http://localhost:8000](http://localhost:8000) on your browser (e.g. Google Chrome), you'll see a blank page.

-But if see the console, you'll notice the message from the .go program.
+But in the console, you'll notice the message from the .go program.

 <img src="readme-images/chrome1.png" alt="Hello WebAssembly World! on console" width="350"/>